I've been playing fantasy football since I was 18. I've won a few leagues, always made the playoffs, and have run a league, as well.

 There are many ways you can strengthen your team in fantasy, but there are some universal facts that are well known in fantasy.
 Below are the various positions in a standard fantasy league, as well as their strengths and weaknesses.

-- Running back: Arguably the most important position in fantasy football.
+- Running back: This is arguably the most important position in fantasy football.
 A great running back will far outscore a mid-tier running back.
 Running backs are often taken early in drafts and are hard to come by after the first few rounds.
-A good running back is often a "workhorse", meaning they receive the majority of the carries for a team instead of splitting the carries up between two or more backs.
+A good running back is often a "workhorse," meaning they receive the majority of the carries for a team instead of splitting the carries up between two or more backs.

 - Kicker: Kicker is the least important position in fantasy.
 They're typically taken last in a draft, if at all.
 Kickers score points for kicks, usually garnering bonus points based on the distance of the kick.
 They score the least amount of points, and unless you luck into a kicker who is hitting multiple field goals in a game, they won't be the deciding factor in your championship chances.
 They're typically dependent on how well an offense moves the ball as a whole.

 - Defense & Special Teams: Defense and special teams, or DST, can be a strong asset or useless depending on how your league scores their points.
 A great defense can be a key position, and a bad defense can lose you a game.
 Defenses score negative points more often than any position, making their matchups the most important thing.
-A DST that is facing the number one offense in a week is probably a bad choice opposed to anyone playing the Cleveland Browns of 2017.
+A DST that is facing the number one offense in a week is probably a bad choice opposed to anyone playing a middling team.
 DSTs can be a weapon to score also.
-If the defense scores you earn points.
+If the defense scores, you earn points.
 Also, if your DST has a good kick returner, such as the great Devin Hester or Josh Cribbs, those touchdowns apply for points as well.

 Draft Day Strategies